A dataset contains data as well as some metadata describing it. It is owned by a user account.

 A graphic is a visualization of a dataset.
 It is owned by a user account.
 A dataset can be visualized by any number of graphic items.

 A graphic is created for a specific dataset, which cannot be changed.
+However, the contents of the dataset may be updated.

 A graphic can have a different owner than the dataset it uses.
 However, if the dataset becomes inaccessible for the owner of the graphics for some reason (the dataset is deleted by its owner, or is made private), the visualization of the graphic will no longer be viewable.